In the absence of noise, well-being can flourish.

 But there’s so much more to noise than what comes from outside of us.
 There’s also a noise arising from deep within.
 Such is the story in the head and that evidenced in the body.
 This running story impedes our flow, inhibiting creativity and well-being.

-Mindfulness practice can help you witness such noise, an important step to voluntarily letting it go.
+Mindfulness practice can help you witness such noise, an important first step to letting it go.